 Resistance organizations can be divided into above-ground (AG) and underground (UG) groups.
 These groups have strongly divergent organizational and operational needs, even when they have the same goals.
 Broadly speaking, aboveground groups do not carry out risky illegal actions, and are organized in ways that maximize their ability to use public institutions and communications.
 Underground groups exist primarily to carry out illegal or repressed activities and are organized in ways that maximize their own security and effectiveness.

 There has to be a partition, a firewall, between aboveground and belowground activities.
-In order to be as safe and effective as possible, every person in a resistance movement must decide for her or himself whether to be aboveground or underground.
-It is essential that this decision be made; to attempt to straddle the line is unsafe for everyone.
+In order to be as safe and effective as possible, every person in a resist-

 FUNDAMENTAL DIFFERENCES BETWEEN AG AND UG ORGANIZATIONS